xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/hibernate.md

 ## Usage

-It is simpler to use dropwizard `AbstractDAO` for hibernate logic:
+It is simpler to use Dropwizard `AbstractDAO` for Hibernate logic:

 ```java
 public class SampleService extends AbstractDAO<Sample> {